digimakergo/doc/tutorial/templating.md

 {:toc}
 </details>

-Templating is a typical way to writ website pages.
-Digiamker provides ways to implement multi sites, a powerful template override configuration, and template functions.
+Templating is a typical way to write website pages.
+Digimaker website kits can implement multi sites, provide a powerful template override configuration, and template functions.

 ## Site setting